Credit! We hear this term often. We may have credit. But what is it and what does it mean for us?

 Step 10.
 Once you have paid off everything, pat yourself on the back and be very patient.
 It will take some time, but you will see your credit start to increase once everything shows paid in full.

 Keeping your credit in good standing after repairing it is vital!
-Here are a few post-repair tips and a graph to help you out:

 Make your monthly payments on time (every time)!
 Late payments on your credit card or loan can cause late fees.
 You do not want those!
 Because I am real and know that shit happens, here is a little tidbit.
 Just in case you are ever in a bind, you can technically make your payment up to 30 days past the due date and not be reported to the credit bureaus (but you will still get a late fee).
 Credit bureau reporting occurs on the 31st day of delinquency.